According to my Google searches, the amount of time necessary to find a job in today’s economy is one year.

 It did help that I wasn’t starting from scratch.
 Earlier in my college career, I had undertaken two writing and marketing internships, which provided me with beautiful portfolio pieces, lines on my resume, a few great testimonials from former superiors, and a pretty decent network.

-That said, if you only have a few weeks to land a job before graduation, I’d bet you a dime to a donut that what I’m about to tell you to do will get you a good job before you walk down the aisle to pick up that expensive piece of paper.
+That said, if you only have a few weeks to land a job, I’d bet you a dime to a donut that what I’m about to tell you to do will get you a good job before your parents serve you an eviction notice.
 Here’s what I did and how I’d do it again if I had to.

 Step 1: Design a Professional Website